 © Jo-Anne McArthur / We Animals Media

 Charles River has a long history of violating laws and regulations.
-It has failed to provide suffering animals with pain relief or appropriate medical care, failed to conduct proper veterinary inspections before trucking monkeys across the country, and even baked monkeys alive.
+It has failed to conduct proper veterinary inspections before trucking monkeys across the country and even baked monkeys alive.
 It must now be held accountable.

-Since these monkeys can’t go back home to their families in nature, the U.S. Fish & Wildlife Service (FWS) must now do the next best thing by sending them to reputable sanctuaries and ensuring that Charles River is never allowed to import monkeys again.
+Since these monkeys can’t go back home to their families in nature, the FWS must now do the next best thing by sending them to reputable sanctuaries and ensuring that Charles River is never allowed to import monkeys again.